dericcain/tiny-container/README.md

 Open up an issue if you find one.
 If you can provide a reproduction, then please do.
 You can use [codesandbox.io](codesandbox.io) for this.

+## Contributing

+Every merge into master will publish a new release to NPM.
+In order to know which version should be should be published, i.e., patch, minor, major, this repo uses keywords in the git commits.

+- No keyword - patch
+- "feat" or "feature" - minor
+- "BREAKING CHANGES" - major

 ## License (MIT)

 [Check it out here.](./LICENSE.md)